 The best internal hard drives can be a perfect way to give your PC or laptop a little boost.
 This is especially true for artists, designers and other creatives, who are likely going to have a lot of sizeable project files to store.
 And this goes double for photographers and video editors, who are going to have even greater storage needs.

 An internal hard drive is also a fantastic way to protect yourself against the utter disaster of a total computer crash.
 We hear a lot about the importance of backing up, and while the best cloud storage services are great for having your files accessible everywhere, there’s something to be said for having an offline storage solution too.

 There are loads of internal hard drives on the market – and if you’re not much of a computer person (no shame in it) they likely all look the same.
 So how to choose between them?
 We’ve picked out the best internal hard drives for our comprehensive buyer’s guide.
 With models at different price points, boasting various storage capacities and transfer speeds, there should be hard drives to suit all users on the list.
 If you're looking for an internal hard drive for your new PS5 (or old PS4), check out our guide to the best external hard drives and the best SSD for PS5.
-Or if you want some more Black Friday external hard drive deals ideas, we've got you covered too.

 If you're after an external hard drive instead, you should definitely check out our best external hard drives post.

 The best internal hard drives

 Why you can trust Creative Bloq Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 Hard drives aren’t like digital drawing tablets or cameras – flashy features aren’t necessarily a selling point.
 All you really need from a hard drive is for it to do the simple job of storing your data for a good price, and the Seagate BarraCuda (opens in new tab) passes that test with flying colours.